tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Subproblems

-- Often times a larger problem can be divided up
+- Often times a larger problem can be divided up into smaller chunks which can be precomputed or computed faster than the entire problem at once

 ### Precomputation